Linaro/lava/doc/v2/dispatcher-testing.rst

 To run a single test, use the test class name as output by a failing test, without the call to ``discover``::

- $ python3 -m unittest lava_dispatcher.test.test_basic.TestPipelineInit.test_pipeline_init
+ $ python3 -m unittest lava_dispatcher.tests.test_basic.TestPipelineInit.test_pipeline_init

- $ python3 -m unittest -v -c -f lava_dispatcher.test.test_basic.TestPipelineInit.test_pipeline_init
+ $ python3 -m unittest -v -c -f lava_dispatcher.tests.test_basic.TestPipelineInit.test_pipeline_init

 The call references the path to the python module, the class and then the test function within that class.
 To run all tests in a class, omit the function.
 To